-It’s highly likely that Princess Beatrice will also wear a tiara on her wedding day, as her younger sister Princess Eugenie did in 2018 as well as many royal women before her.
-We spoke with Lauren Kiehna, the royal expert behind The Court Jeweller, who said, ”All British royal brides in recent memory have worn tiaras for their weddings, so I think it's fair that we can expect Beatrice to do the same.”
+Princess Beatrice is the most recent royal family member to wear a tiara on her wedding day, as her younger sister Princess Eugenie did in 2018 as well as many before her.
+We spoke with Lauren Kiehna, the royal expert behind The Court Jeweller, who said, ”All British royal brides in recent memory have worn tiaras for their weddings.”

-Here's some of the most breathtaking tiaras worn by royal women, as well as Kiehna’s thoughts on what tiara Princess Beatrice might wear.
+Here's some of the most breathtaking tiaras worn by royal women, as well as the surprising history behind some of them.
 If we had one of these we wouldn't take it off - even in the bath.

-It isn't currently known which tiara Princess Beatrice is likely to wear on her wedding day, but Kiehna had a couple of ideas based on the royal's style.
-She said, "Beatrice doesn't wear much jewellery on a regular basis, and when she does, it's mostly sentimental items, like the Cartier bracelet given to her by her fiance.
-Because of that love for sentimental pieces, it's always possible that she'll borrow her mother's diamond wedding tiara for her own wedding day."
+Speaking to Evening Standard Insider, royal jewellery expert Lauren Kiehna said, "Beatrice doesn't wear much jewellery on a regular basis, and when she does, it's mostly sentimental items, like the Cartier bracelet given to her by her fiance.

 Meghan Markle's Wedding Tiara: The Queen Mary Diamond Bandeau Tiara